jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

-Encircle Language Spec,
+Circular Language Spec,
 2009-09-03

 What about a two-dimensional array?
-How might that look in Encircle?
+How might that look in Circular?

 JJ

 -----

-Encircle Language Spec,
+Circular Language Spec,
 2009-09-03

 Nice phrase: